carolynk/bb-mine/README.md

-This code implements the Branch and Bound algorithm for GPS-denied Environment
+This code implements the Branch and Bound algorithm for a GPS-denied Environment

 ## Prerequiste
 python -m pip install scipy